-Maintaining water and nitrogen balance in the body and the function of the kidney. (biology only) Sexual and asexual reproduction, and the role of meiosis.
-DNA, the human genome project.
-DNA structure (biology only) Genetic inheritance including Inherited disorders engineering Cloning (biology only) including therapeutic and reproductive.
-The role of evolution in the formation of new species. (biology only) Evidence for evolution including the use of fossils and DNA.
-The causes extinction.
-Classification of living organisms adapted to different environments including extreme environments.
+nitrogen balance and the function kidney. (biology Sexual and asex reproduction, a meiosis.
+DNA, the huma project.
+DNA structure (Genetic inherita Inherited disorce n of the y only) tual nd the role of ng enome biology only) the role of evolution in the formation of new species. (biology only) Evidence for evolution includir the use of fossils and DNA.The causes extinction.
+Classification of living organisms environments including extreme environments.
 How materials are cycled, specifically carbon water and nitrogen.
-Decomposition and the process of decay. (biology only) deforestation.
-Methods of maintaining biodiversity including conversation.
-Trophic levels in an ecosystem: the flow of energy through ecosystems and how this can be used to result in efficient food production. (biology only) Skills Interpret a diagram of DNA structure but will not be required to reproduce it.
-Students should be able to construct a genetic cross by Punnett square diagram and use it to make predictions using the theory of probability.
-Students should make informed judgements about the economic, social and ethical issues concerning embryo screening, given appropriate information.
-Explain the benefits and risks of selective breeding given appropriate information and consider related ethical issues.
-Interpret information about genetic engineering techniques and to make informed judgements about issues concerning cloning and genetic Engineering, including GM crops.
-Students should appreciate that the theory of evolution by natural selection developed over time and from information gathered by many scientists.
-Students should be able to extract and interpret information from charts graphs and tables relating to the interaction of organisms within a Community.
+Decomposition and the process of decay. (biology only) Methods of maintaining biodiversity including conversation.
+Trophic levels in an ecosystem: the flow of energy through ecosystems and how this can be used to result in efficient food production. (biology only) Interpret a diag structure but w required to rep it.Students should construct a gen Punnett square use it to make p using the theor of probability.SkillsStudents should informed judge the economic, s and ethical issu embryo screeni appropriate information. ill not be roduceselective breeding given appropriate information and consider related ethical issues.d be able to etic cross by diagram and oredictionsInterpret information about genetic engineering techniques and to make informed judgements about issues concerning cloning and geneticd make ments about social es concerningEngineering, including GM crops.students should f Students should be able to extract and interpret information from charts graphs and tables relating to the interaction of organisms within a Community.
 Measure the population size of a common species in a habitat.
 Use sampling techniques to investigate the effect of a factor on the distribution of this species.
 Evaluate given information about methods that can be used to tackle problems caused by human impacts on the environment.
 Students should be able to calculate the efficiency of biomass transfers between trophic levels by percentages or fractions of mass.
 Students should be able to explain how this affects the number of organisms at each trophic level.
 Interpret population and food production statistics to evaluate food security.
 Understand that some people have ethical objections to some modern intensive farming methods.